polaris6/iceberg/docs/spark/spark-writes.md

 SORT BY ts, category
 ```

-Of course, you can also use `SORT BY` with partition transforms.
+Of course, you can also use `SORT BY` with partition transformations.

+You can use the [date-and-timestamp-functions](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#date-and-timestamp-functions) in Spark SQL when your partition transformation is time related, or use truncate related functions such as substr in Spark SQL when your partition transformation is `truncate[W]`, you can also [define and register UDFs](https://spark.apache.org/docs/latest/sql-ref-functions-udf-scalar.html) and invoke them in Spark SQL.

 ```sql
 INSERT INTO prod.db.sample